 Both the S&P 500 and the DJIA measure the US stock market’s performance and have similar movements.

 Source: Yahoo Finance

 But most financial planners favor the S&P 500 to the Dow Jones Industrial Average (DJIA) because the S&P 500 includes 500 companies compared to the DJIA’s 30.
-Another reason analysts prefer the S&P 500 is that it is market capitalization weighted rather than price weighted.
+Another reason analysts prefer the S&P 500 is that it is a market capitalization-weighted rather than price-weighted.
 This gives added influence to companies with a higher market capitalization.
 For example, most financial analysts believe Exxon-Mobil should carry more weight than 3M since it is a much larger company.
-Yet, because the DJIA is price weighted, 3M would have a greater impact on any change in the DJIA.
+Yet, because the DJIA is price-weighted, 3M would have a greater impact on any change in the DJIA.
 To illustrate let’s compare 3M and Exxon-Mobil, two companies that are included in the S&P 500 and the DJIA.
 On June 22, 2020, 3M stock traded at $157 and its market capitalization was approximately $90 billion.
 Exxon-Mobil share price equaled $46, but its market capitalization was $196 billion.
 Exxon-Mobil would have more than twice the influence on the S&P 500 index than 3M because it has more than twice 3M’s market capitalization.
 In contrast, 3M has a greater influence on the DJIA because the DJIA is price-weighted, meaning stocks with a higher price are weighted more.
-In summary, a $1 change in the price Exxon-Mobil stock would have more of an influence on the S&P 500 than a $1 change in the price of 3M shares, but a $1 change in Exxon-Mobil would have less than a $1 change in the DJIA.
+In summary, a $1 change in the price of Exxon-Mobil stock would have more of an influence on the S&P 500 than a $1 change in the price of 3M shares, but a $1 change in Exxon-Mobil would have less than a $1 change in the DJIA.